dwavesystems/dwave-ocean-sdk/docs/shared/workflow.rst

     You might use a classical solver while developing your code or on a small version of your problem to verify your code.

-    For information on classical solvers, see the :ref:`qpu_intro_classical` section.
+    For information on classical solvers, see the :ref:`qpu_classical_intro` section.

 .. end_samplers